 “I am among you as one who serves” (Luke 22:27).
 “A disciple is not above his teacher or a slave above his master” (Luke 6:24).

 In the days following Hurricane Katrina, Rudy and Rose traveled to New Orleans to help.
-Unable to find a place to plug in, Rudy walked into the kitchen of Williams Boulevard Baptist Church and volunteered.
+Unable to find a place to serve, Rudy walked into the kitchen of Williams Boulevard Baptist Church and volunteered.
 That church was strategically situated next to the Highway Patrol headquarters which was hosting hundreds of troopers from the nation, as they protected the darkened city.
 The church had become a hotel for the troopers and the women of the congregation were serving three meals a day.
 They welcomed Rudy and assigned him to the garbage detail.

 Not exactly what he had in mind.

-Rudy had been pastoring a church in southern Canada.
+Prior to this, Rudy had been pastoring a church in southern Canada.
 When he saw the suffering of our people on television–entire neighborhoods flooded, thousands homeless, people being rescued off rooftops–he resigned his church, sold his gun collection to fund the move, and he and Rose came to help.

 Drenched in garbage from head to foot, Rudy stood there crying like a baby.